F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ## Known issues
-* Route status not updated when the service deleted for NextGen Routes
+* Route status is not updated when the service is deleted for NextGen Routes.
-* CIS processes the latest local extended configMap, when there are multiple extended local configMap.
+* CIS processes the latest local extended configMap when there are multiple extended local configMap.
-* CIS allows insecure traffic if URI path is included with CAPITAL letters for NextGen Routes
+* CIS allows insecure traffic if the URI path is included with CAPITAL letters for NextGen Routes.
-* CIS delays processing the changes in other tenants if any one of the tenant receives 422 error (takes upto 60 seconds)
+* CIS delays processing the changes in other tenants if any one of the tenant receives a 422 error (takes upto 60 seconds).
-* CIS is not detecting namespaceLabel update in global config map
+* CIS is not detecting namespaceLabel update in global config map.
-* GSLB - To create EDNS, VS should be available in prior on BigIP.
-This is an issue with as3 and will be resolved in further as3 release
+* GSLB - To create EDNS, VS should be available in prior on the BIG-IP.
+This is an issue with AS3 and will be resolved in upcoming AS3 releases.
-* GSLB - When there is a route group partition change, BigIP is taking more time to identify the VS on new partition.
+* GSLB - When there is a route group partition change, BIG-IP is taking more time to identify the VS on new partition.

 ## FAQ

-### Is exteneded confiMap mandatory ?
+### Is exteneded confiMap mandatory?
 Yes.
-CIS fails to start without `--route-spec-configmap` value provided.CIS logs `invalid value provided for --route-spec-configmap` and exits
+CIS fails to start without `--route-spec-configmap` value provided.
+CIS logs `invalid value provided for --route-spec-configmap` and exits
 ### What happens if configMap is not created or deleted?
-If referenced configmap with --route-spec-configmap is not created, CIS logs below error and doesn't process any routes
+If referenced configmap with --route-spec-configmap is not created, CIS logs below error and doesn't process any routes.
 ```
 [ERROR] Unable to Get Extended Route Spec Config Map: default/global-cm, configmaps "global-cm" not found.
 ```